 Before I go into my answer to that question, I need to give a little background.
-I graduated high school in June 2000 (I’m thirty-one years old) and ever since graduating high school I’ve either been a full or part time student.
-The past two months have been the first time in my life where I wasn’t taking one or more classes at a community college, university or graduate school.
+I graduated high school in June 2000 (I’m thirty-five years old) and ever since graduating high school I’ve either been a full or part time student.
+The past four years have been the first time in my life where I wasn’t taking one or more classes at a community college, university or graduate school.
 So when my friends ask what the greatest transition has been for me, my consistent answer has been I’ve been enjoying my Bible reading a lot more.
 Depending on your own experiences, my answer may or may not surprise you.

 In school, I spent a lot of time reading and re-reading the Bible over and over again.
 It wasn’t that I didn’t enjoy reading the Bible during this season of life; I’ve always enjoyed reading it.
 But after reading it academically for five years, I got to the point where I was reading more out of obligation than delight.